nos81/nos81.github.io/README.md

 ## Copyright

-© Nimba Oshnik. **All photographs, illustrations and written content are mine and are not licensed for reuse.**
+© Nimba Oshnik. **All photographs, illustrations and written content are are not licensed for reuse.**

 Fonts in `fonts/` are third-party and licensed separately under the [SIL Open Font License](fonts/OFL.txt).